- Read About Our Services

-Chronic Disease Treatment for Animals
+Chronic Disease Treatment for Animals in Fort Collins, CO

 In a perfect world, all diseases could be cured by a single dose of a medication or one course of antibiotics.
 While sometimes this is possible, most diseases require multiple treatments and many require long-term management, sometimes for the rest of your pet’s life.
 Medical conditions that cannot necessarily be “cured” are called “Chronic Diseases.”
 Some of the most common Chronic Diseases in animals include:

 - Cushing’s and Addison’s Disease

 With these conditions, multiple rechecks appointments with your veterinarian are needed to make sure that your pet is receiving the appropriate treatments.
 Over time, your pet may need more, less, or different medications to help them feel their best.
 Lab work may also need to be rechecked more often than an otherwise healthy pet since these conditions and their treatment can affect other organs in your pet’s body.
 By having recheck appointments and lab work performed, your veterinarian can make sure that your pet is receiving optimal care.

 There are multiple things that you and your veterinarian may discuss once your pet is diagnosed with a Chronic Disease, such as:

 - Creating realistic expectations for the long-term management of their condition